 Sorsele is the next main stop, which on the Inlandsbanan.
 The bus route of north Storuman is Sorsele, which is 76 KM away, knows as a little town on the Vindelälven River.

-After the forceful enrollment the activists, regarding hydroelectric power station plan, the town became a famous Célèbre in Sweden.
+After the forceful enrollment of the activists, regarding the hydroelectric power station plan, the town became a famous Célèbre in Sweden.

 If you want to enjoy the well off the beaten track, Sorsele is one of the best places to visit in Swedish Lapland, which provides free access to the Sami Mountain.
 In addition, this place is comfortable to go by road if you like a long ride.